brittanyellich/michael-scott-bot/docs/birthday-commands.md

 ## Admin Commands

-These commands are only availabl
+These commands are only available

 - `/birthday-admin settings`: Set the `birthday_channel` and the `baby_month_milestone_channel`.
 Without these two channels set, birthday and baby month milestone messages will not post.
 - `/birthday-admin add`: Add a birthday with a name, date, and user.
 Date must be added in the `MM/DD/YYYY` format.
 Names must be unique per user.